BahneGork/GMnostes/_notes/00 Seedbox/Daughters of MEG workbench.md

+---
+title: Daughters of MEG workbench
+tags: notes
+season: summer
+---

----title: Daughters of MEG workbenchtags: notesseason: summertoc: truecomments: true--- They make dolls for children one can see out of the dolls mouth one can hear out of the dolls eyes
+# Daughters of MEG workbench
+They make dolls for children
+one can see out of the dolls mouth one can hear out of the dolls eyes